Mosquito Surveillance Data

-New Jersey light trap records for Bay County are shown for the current and previous three years.
+New Jersey light trap records for Bay County are shown for the current and previous two years.
 Data are shown as a weekly total that accounts for the number of traps running.
 There are 14 traps located throughout the county and the traps run three evenings per week.
 Records are shown according to the week of the year with week 1 being the first week in January.
 Roughly speaking, the second half of May = weeks 19-21; June = 22-26; July = 27-30; August = 31-34; September = 35-36.
 The main species collected in New Jersey light traps is influenced by weather factors (rain, wind, humidity) and seasonality.
-Typically, Aedes vexans, Coquillettidia perturbans, Anopheles quadrimaculatus, and Anopheles walkeri are the mosquito species captured in the highest numbers.
+Typically, Aedes vexans, Coquillettidia perturbans, and Anopheles quadrimaculatus are the mosquito species captured in the highest numbers.

 2019 Summary: The season started off slowly due to unseasonably cool temperatures; however, rainfall received in mid-June lead to a rise in adult mosquito numbers by Week 24.
 Large populations of the cattail marsh mosquito emerged around the Independence Day holiday, but numbers of that particular species faded by the third week of July.
 Dry conditions prevailed for much of the later summer so few floodwater species were collected.
 The rise in mosquito numbers in Weeks 26-29 was mostly due to multiple hatches of Anopheles mosquitoes occurring near Pinconning County Park.
 Female mosquito counts declined steadily thereafter and the 2019 season ended on a somewhat quiet note.